IslombekHasan/GDG-2022-A11Y/CODELAB.md

 The a11y module provides a number of tools to improve accessibility and is specifically useful for component authors.

-In the following sections, you add three common services: FocusTrap and LiveAnnouncer.
+In the following sections, you learn two common services: FocusTrap and LiveAnnouncer.

 ---